Join our travel community for the latest tips, guides, and exclusive offers!

 Thanks for Subscribing our newsletter!

-Before we start with what to expect when you are at the Brandenburg Gate in Berlin, let’s dive a little deeper into its history and get an insight into its past.
+Before we start with what to expect when you are at the Brandenburg Gate in Berlin, let’s dive a little deeper into its history and get an insight into its past and learn all about Brandenburg Gate in Berlin.

 The Brandenburg Gate Berlin is a historical place in Berlin that stands as a symbol of reunification for Germany.
 In terms of architecture, the landmark represents one of the most attractive examples of a Neo-Classical building in Germany.

-The Brandenburg Gate was constructed between the years 1788 to 1791 and was Berlin’s first Greek revival building.
+The Brandenburg Gate history dates back to 1788 to 1791, when it was constructed and was Berlin’s first Greek revival building.
 The Cathedral was designed by Carl Gotthard Langhans, who was an architect of the Prussian Court.
 The architecture of the Brandenburg Gate Berlin has been inspired by the Gateway entrance to the Acropolis in Athens, making it a historical place in Berlin.

 Quadriga On Top Of Brandenburg Gate Berlin